TomDaLonge/RobotRescue/README.md

 # RobotRescue
-Pathfinding using the A* Algorithm
+Simulation of guiding a roboter through a minefield one step at a time using the A* Algorithm

 # Course
 Intelligent Systems Design / 3.
 Semester